• Skip to primary navigation

 The Biology of Isolation

 Social distancing has changed the way we do everything.
 So what has 10 months of social distancing, with no coworkers, no classmate, no social interactions done to us?
 Good question.
-For many, isolation has meant, anxiety, depression, and increased stress.
-Not to mention the burden and grief that the loss of a job or the loss of a loved one has brought on.
+For many, isolation has meant, anxiety, depression, and increased stress– not to mention the burden and grief that the loss of a job or the loss of a loved one has brought on.
 This past year has been hard and quite different for many.
 Our social interactions are an essential part of keeping us healthy as well as regulating our mood and physical well being.
 Pandemics are not a new thing.
 As a human population we have been through this before and we will come out of it again.
 We are equipped more than ever to be able to cope better.

 Our Strength Is Our Ability To Adapt!

-The good news is that we are a very resilient species we have seen what happens when we work together and have survived and prospered because of it.
-Now more than ever, we have the technology to help support social interactions better than ever before.
+The good news is that we are a very resilient species!
+We have seen what happens when we work together and have survived and prospered because of it.
+Now, more than ever, we have the technology to help support social interactions better than ever before.
 We are still able to laugh together, cry together, console each other through video and phone calls.
 These interactions are still able to produce some of the neurochemical changes that a face-to-face interactions can produce.
-Yes, at first it may not feel the same but in time we do adapt and can still gain some satisfaction with reaching out and having a simple conversation.
-We need to interact and socialize, and we have the means of doing it in many different ways in fact.
+Yes, at first it may not feel the same, but in time we do adapt and can still gain some satisfaction with reaching out and having a simple conversation.
+We need to interact and socialize, and we have the means of doing it in many different ways.
 We are not alone and are in fact all (globally) in it together!
 Reach out to the ones you love, interact on a daily basis, share your thoughts and feelings, remember to make time for regular exercise and do activities that can get you out of your head and quiet your mind such as Yoga and meditation.
 All of these strategies can help achieve mental calm, promote healthy stimulation of the mind and keep you happier.

 Some strategies that can keep you engaged and connected may include: